Last Updated on

 One big disadvantage of mx1200 being a plug-in extender (as we discussed above) is that it can't be set up via a mobile app.

-Instead your only option here is the Web browser based admin panel.
-For first-time setup, you need to plug it near your router.
+Instead, your only option here is the Web browser-based admin panel.
+For the first-time setup, you need to plug it near your router.

-You'll ask for a password, type 'motorola' which is default password that you can change later.
+You'll be asked for a password, type 'motorola' which is default password that you can change later.

-After this, you can either set it up manually by connecting it with your PC via an Ethernet cable or you can type 'setupextender.net' to start the 'setup wizard' which will guide you though whole process.
+After this, you can either set it up manually by connecting it with your PC via an Ethernet cable or you can type 'setupextender.net' to start the 'setup wizard' which will guide you through the whole process.

 In terms of performance, we had mixed results.
 While it was outperformed by more expensive extenders in the long range (as expected), its performance was impressive in a relatively short distance.